somasis/musl-wiki/design-concepts.md

 lazy allocation fails.

-There are only two operations which can increase a process's TLS needs: pthread_create and dlopen.
-During dlopen, a lock is held which prevents the creation of new threads, so dlopen can use the current thread count to allocate sufficient storage for all currently-running threads at the time the library is loaded; if storage cannot be obtained dlopen returns failure.
-Before releasing the lock that prevents thread creation, dlopen updates the record of how much TLS storage new threads will need and makes it available future calls to pthread_create, which pre-allocate storage for TLS in all libraries that were loaded at the time of the call.
+There are only two operations which can increase a process's TLS needs:
+`pthread_create` and `dlopen`.
+During `dlopen`, a lock is held which prevents the creation of new threads, so `dlopen` can use the current thread count to allocate sufficient storage for all currently-running threads at the time the library is loaded; if storage cannot be obtained `dlopen` returns failure.
+Before releasing the lock that prevents thread creation, `dlopen` updates the record of how much TLS storage new threads will need and makes it available future calls to `pthread_create`, which pre-allocate storage for TLS in all libraries that were loaded at the time of the call.

 Before a new thread begins execution, TLS pointers are already setup, and the TLS images have all been copied, for TLS belonging to libraries that were loaded before the thread was created.
-If a thread attempts to access TLS in a library that was loaded after the thread started, the \_\_tls_get_addr function searches the list of loaded libraries to find the pre-allocated storage that was obtained when the library was loaded, and uses an atomic-fetch-and-add operation to adjust the index into this storage.
+If a thread attempts to access TLS in a library that was loaded after the thread started, the `__tls_get_addr` function searches the list of loaded libraries to find the pre-allocated storage that was obtained when the library was loaded, and uses an atomic-fetch-and-add operation to adjust the index into this storage.
 This makes access to the pre-allocated